vongaik/digital-tech-portfolio/ai-ml/CapSense-AI/README.md

 # CapSense AI – Sentiment Analysis and Response Generation Application

 **Developed for Capgemini** – The sponsor of our technical work as a team of developers, testers, and technical writers using modern technologies.
+See our original group repo here: https://github.com/CapSense/Capgemini_SentimentApp_Remake.

 ---